-3. The contestants shall then walk to the centre of the edge of the contest area (on the safety area) at their respective side according the fighting order (first called on the right side and second called on the left side of the referee's position) and remain standing there.
+3. The contestants shall then walk to the centre of the edge of the contest area (on the safety area) at their respective side according the fighting order (judoka in the white judogi on the right side and judoka in the blue judogi on the left side of the referee's position) and remain standing there.